tin6150/inet-dev-class/rst_md/cache_of_psg_rst/reStructuredText_markup.rst

 comments
 --------

-.. dot-dot is actually command to rst parser, but if it is not understood, it is just skipped, so coaxed as also marker for comment
+.. dot-dot is actually command to rst parser, but if it is not understood, it is just skipped, so coaxed as also marker for comment #dot-dot-hack
 .. this can be used as comment line in rst, ie, not displayed
 .. so vim modeline is set as rst comment